 Please join us for the Investiture of Doctoral Hoods on Thursday, June 4, 2015.
 All are invited; no tickets are required.

 The Hooding Ceremony will take place from 11:30 am to 1:30 pm.
 We recommend reviewing all arrangements and security measures with your party in advance so everyone knows what to expect.
-Security details for 2015 will be finalized close to the date.
+Security details will be finalized close to the date.

 Guest admission begins at 10 am and attendees are advised to allow enough time to arrive and be seated before the Academic Procession enters the Johnson Athletics Center at 11:30 am.
 The guest entrance to the Johnson Athletics Center is next to the Zesiger Sports and Fitness Center.
 Those who will require assistance accessing the venue may be dropped off on the Vassar Street side of the building.
 Staff will be present and able to help guests from there to the Johnson Athletics Center.